-- 1. The requested Institutional and Civic Facility Master Plan, including the future rightof-way vacation, is consistent with the goals and policies of the Comprehensive Plan, specifically Goals 4 and 12. - 2.
+- 1. The requested Institutional and Civic Facility Master Plan, including the vacation of right-of-way, is consistent with the goals and policies of the Comprehensive Plan, specifically Goals 4 and 12. - 2.
 The applicable review criteria in Section 21.02.190 (c) and 21.02.100 of the Grand Junction Zoning and Development Code have been met or addressed. - 3.
-Right-of-Way Vacation requests within the identified boundary shall be reviewed and approved administratively subject to the following conditions: - a.
-CMU must own or control properties on both sides of the right-of-way to be vacated. - b.
-Private easement agreements must be provided to benefit any remaining privately owned properties where access to those properties is compromised by the vacation. - c.
-General circulation and emergency access shall be reviewed and approved by the City. - d.
-All City utilities shall be subject to the terms and conditions of the Colorado Mesa University and City of Grand Junction Utility Easement and Maintenance Agreement-CMU Main Campus. - e.
-CMU shall dedicate applicable utility easements to Xcel Energy as necessary. - Notice shall be given of all requests for administrative review of right-of-way vacation requests and appeal of the Director's decision shall be forwarded to the City Council for full hearing.
+The foregoing Recitals are incorporated herein and made a part hereof. - 4.
+Right-of-way vacation in the identified planning area (Exhibit A) is presumed and conditionally approved on condition that CMU petitions for vacation(s), which shall be reviewed and approved administratively subject to the Director finding that CMU has met all of the following conditions: - a.
+CMU must own properties on both sides of the right-of-way (streets and/or alleys) to be vacated; and, - b.
+Private easement agreements must be provided to benefit any remaining privately owned property(ies) where access to the property(ies) is or may be claimed by the owner(s) to be compromised by the vacation; and, - c.
+CMU shall plan for and propose circulation and emergency access to standards mutually acceptable and agreed to by the City and CMU, to establish and preserve public safety and legal access for both public and private users; and, - d.
+All City utilities shall be subject to the terms and conditions of the Colorado Mesa University and City of Grand Junction Utility Easement and Maintenance Agreement-CMU Main Campus; and,

+- e.
+CMU shall dedicate as applicable necessary utility easements to Xcel Energy and/or other utility providers. - 5.
+Notice shall be given of all vacation petition decisions right-of-way vacations in the designated Master Plan area and exceptions to the Director's decision shall be forwarded to the City Council for record review as provided in this Ordinance and the Recitals thereto.